Philippine banks’ loan growth in January slowest in nearly two years - BusinessWorld Online

-Home Top Stories Philippine banks’ loan growth in January slowest in nearly two years
+Home Editors' Picks Philippine banks’ loan growth in January slowest in nearly two years

 Philippine banks’ loan growth in January slowest in nearly two years